 - Spam.
 Please don't unilaterally put me on email mailing lists, add me to social media groups, tag me in photos for no reason.

-I do my best to post thoughts, images and observations from my travels here, so please bookmark this site, or better yet, follow my blog/ journal posts using RSS.
+I do my best to post thoughts, images and observations from my travels here, so please bookmark this site, or better yet, follow my blog/ journal posts using RSS or by email.

-I also send out emails from time to time to provide information on new trips and update previously announced ones.
-If you’d like to be on my email list, please sign up for my trip newsletter on this page.
+I also send out a newsletter from time to time by email.
+If you’d like to be on my newsletter list, please sign up on this page.
 I don’t send spam, and you can unsubscribe at any time.